Cadet Honor Code: History and relevance

 There have been other instances of mass cheating scandals at the academy, including two very famous ones.
 In August 1976, where it was found that possibly over half of the junior class at the academy had violated the honor code by cheating on a case assignment.
 In 1951, 37 members of the football team were dismissed after they were found to have cheated.
 The team was so decimated that it fell to 2–7, the only losing record suffered by legendary coach Red Blaik.

-In December 2020 73 cadets were accused of cheating on a calculus exam in May 2020, when West Point had shifted to virtual classes due to the COVID-19 pandemic.
-A total of 59 cadets admitted to cheating on the exam with 55 of those to be enrolled in the academy's "willful admissions" process, a rehabilitation program that involves after-hours classes, discussions on ethics and the honor code, as well as being on probation for the rest of the year.
-The four others didn't qualify for that process and will face a cadet advisory board composed of fellow students, who will make a recommendation as to their fate, ranging from probation to expulsion.
-The academy's superintendent will make a final determination as to what is to happen to them.
+In 2015, West Point adopted the Willful Admission Program, which offered leniency to cadets for first-time violations of the Honor Code.
+In December 2020, 73 cadets were accused of cheating on a calculus exam in May 2020, when West Point had shifted to virtual classes due to the COVID-19 pandemic.
+A total of 59 cadets admitted to cheating on the exam.
+Of the 73 accused cadets, six resigned while being investigated; four cadets were acquitted, and cases were dropped against two.
+Among the 61 cadets found guilty of cheating, eight were expelled, including several who were eligible to apply for readmission to West Point after serving for eight months to a year as enlisted soldiers.
+Fifty-one cadets admitted responsibility and entered the Willful Admission Process, under which they were placed on probation and required to complete after-hours classes and discussions on ethics.
+As part of the program, 51 cadets were turned back a year and two were turned back six months.
+In 2021, the academy ended the Willful Admission Process after concluding that it was ineffective at encouraging compliance with the Honor Code.